 Tip 4: Don’t give papaya, or in other words, don’t show off what you have

-No dar papaya: a typical Colombian saying to indicate that you should not show off what you have, or you will lose it or increase the chances of being robbed.
-Here are some tips:
+No dar papaya: a typical Colombian saying that basically means you shouldn’t show off what you have, otherwise you might lose it, or the risk of being robbed increases.
+Here are a few tips:

 - Make a copy of your passport and leave your passport at your hotel;